Maya-Claveau/PP1-Sparrows-Nest/README.md

 ### Features to be added in the future

 - On the booking form, the date element is only validated by “required”, no other validation method is used at this point, since this website is build with only html and css.
 Once I am equipped with the relevant knowledge, I am planning to add it.
+- Would also be helpful to have a price list and showing the total price when people filling the booking page
 - I didn't have time to do the 404 page, would be nice to have it
 - Chatbox could be also useful for instant communication
 - The website also needs a privacy and terms page